 What is missing in the heat of this emotional reaction is the cool, calm and objective assimilation of the new ideas by our higher faculties.
 As at any other time, the stress response shuts down our higher faculties and so prevents a balanced evaluation of the facts and the development of rational judgement.

 The three unwise monkeys create a lot of harm in society and organisational life

 The three unwise monkeys of premature cognitive commitment, cognitive dissonance and confirmation bias are responsible for a lot of harm in society, especially in organisational and political life.
 In an organisational setting, this new understanding of the brain’s filtering system explains why bad news moves slowly up an organisational hierarchy and is often met with disbelief by senior managers.
 It also explains why, senior managers often find it difficult to accept negative feedback that disrupts their settled worldview of how they are running things.
 Instead of working with the new information to improve the organisation they tend to chastise those who offer differing opinions or who expose the facts and brand them as ‘whistle blowers’.

 Similarly, this phenomenon accounts for the common experience of scientists, politicians and others dismissing or disregarding factual evidence when it does not meet the criteria laid down by their pre-existing beliefs, ideologies, theories and understanding.

 Cognitive dissonance is the main obstacle to world peace

-Propositions that contradict the established worldview are deeply threatening to people’s sense of meaning, which explains the rigid resistance or simple denial to the idea of Super Radiance.
+Propositions that contradict the established worldview are deeply threatening to people’s sense of meaning, which explains the rigid resistance or simple denial or hysterical opposition to the idea of Super Radiance.